learn-co-curriculum/hs-coding-club-jquery-intro/README.md

 ## Share Share Share!

-Once you've gotten the animation to work, take a screenshot and show it off to your friends with #flatironcodeclub and #jquerybasketballers.
+Once you've gotten the animation to work, take a screenshot and show it off to your friends with \#flatironcodeclub and \#jquerybasketballers.
+If you finish the lab, feel free to share with \#jquerygameshow

 ## Tech News